 I started using an E-mount camera because of size and weight in the first place, so I concentrate more on small and lightweight M-mount lenses here.

-My setup consists of just three lenses so you might have some cash left for the great Voigtlander VM-E close focus adapter* (affiliate link) which can be used with all of these lenses.
+My setup consists of just three lenses so you might have some cash left for the great Voigtlander VM-E close focus adapter* (affiliate link) or the Hawk’s factory helicoid adapter which can be used with all of these lenses.

 Jannik’s favorite kit of <$499 lenses